 - 1. Standard 3 year time limit for commencement. - 2.
 Accordance with approved plans. - 3.
 Garage available for use prior to occupation and retained as approved for parking purposes only. - 4.
 Submission of flood evacuation plan. - 5.
-Ground floor shall only be used for purposes as shown on plans and retained (parking, storage and wet room/utility room). - 6.
-Details of materials/surface finishes - 7.
-Obscure glazing installed as per plans and retained. - 8.
+Submission of flood proofing/building flood resilience measures report. - 6.
+Ground floor shall only be used for purposes as shown on plans and retained (parking, storage and wet room/utility room). - 7.
+Details of materials/surface finishes. - 8.
+Obscure glazing to rear staircase windows - 9.
 Removal of permitted development rights (extensions/outbuildings and windows).